Paullllllllllllllllll/ChronoMiner/eval/README.md

 The evaluation computes **precision**, **recall**, and **F1 scores** at both entry and field levels by comparing model outputs against manually corrected ground truth extractions.

+### Chunk-Level Evaluation

+Metrics are computed **chunk-by-chunk** using the temporary JSONL files produced by the extractor.
+This approach:
+- **Eliminates formatting penalties** from whitespace differences in final JSON output
+- **Enables accurate per-chunk error attribution** for debugging
+- **Isolates extraction quality** from post-processing effects

 This framework mirrors the transcription evaluation in ChronoTranscriber (`ChronoTranscriber/eval/`), using the same dataset categories and model lineup for consistent end-to-end pipeline assessment.

 ## Models Evaluated